-On December 2, 2021, the Company staked multiple claims (6,527 ha) in southeastern and central New Brunswick, collectively known as the Caledonia and Catamaran Projects.
+On December 2, 2021, the Company staked multiple claims in southeastern and central New Brunswick, collectively known as the Caledonia and Catamaran Projects.
 The properties are located roughly 30 km south of Moncton and 15 km west of Doaktown.
-On March 14, 2022, the Company staked additional claim groups in central New Brunswick totalling 42,737 ha.
+On March 14, 2022, the Company staked additional claim groups in central New Brunswick.
 The properties are an expansion to the Catamaran Project and include the Hawkshaw Project located roughly 30 km southeast of Plaster Rock and 24 km northwest of Fredericton.
 Prospecting and a regional till program was completed in September 2022 and there is no further work planned at this time.